Will the new story shed light on the events of the first film?

 Will the film explain what the heck that Black Goo is?

 Apparently, we will discover that the Black Goo is “the origin of all creation.”
 We’re fairly certain the film will elaborate on that.

-Will Alien: Paradise Lost tie into the Prometheus comics?
+Will Alien: Covenant tie into the Prometheus comics?